Excel Slicer for Multiple Pivot Tables (Connection and Usage)

 What Is Slicer?

-Slicer is a sophisticated way to Filter Excel Tables as well as Pivot Tables.
+Slicer is a sophisticated way to Filter data in Excel Tables as well as Pivot Tables.
 It’s the quickest way to Filter out data.
 Other than filtering data, the slicer also shows the current state of filtering an Excel Table or a Pivot Table.

 Steps to Connect Slicer for Multiple Pivot Tables in Excel